JaykeBird/ssui/README.md

 ## Coming Soon

-More controls (including **PropertyList** and **Toolbar**) are coming soon!
+More controls (including **Ribbon**) are coming soon!
 View the [roadmap](Docs/ROADMAP.md) for more details.

 ## Building/Testing

 To build this library you will need:

 - .NET Framework developer tools (4.7.1 and 4.8)
-- .NET Core SDK 3.1 and 5.0
+- latest .NET Core SDK
 - (In the future, I will be adding AvaloniaUI support, so this will become a requirement as well.)

-I recommend using Visual Studio 2019 for this library.
+I recommend using Visual Studio 2022 (or the latest version) for this library.
 When opened up, you should be able to just build and run the library without any further action needed.

 Included is the SsuiSample program, which is useful for demonstrating the library and its functions.
 I also use this to test the library and its controls.
 Feel free to use SsuiSample as a basis for your implementations.

-### Keyboard shortcuts

-To get started with keyboard shortcut support, I recommend looking at the [AddKeyboardSupport](Docs/AddKeyboardSupport.md) file for a step-by-step process and other notes and remarks.
-Note that this is not a complete drop-in replacement for the InputBindings system in WPF's XAML, but its own system with different advantages.

 ### Notes